Algoryx/click-mirror/README.md

 ### Python remarks

-To surcomvent clashes with python library click, the python library is called pyClick.
+To circumvent clashes with python library click, the python library is called pyClick.